Mr-Owllers/owll-old/README.md

 hi! this is my first bot that i made

-you can make a bot like mine by using https://replit.com
+you can make a bot like mine by using [replit](https://replit.com)

-you can use https://uptimerobot.com to make your bot run forever
+you can use [uptimerobot](https://uptimerobot.com) to make your bot run forever

-click on https://bit.ly/aliveOwll to add my bot on your server
+click [here](https://bit.ly/aliveOwll) to add my bot on your server

 my bot's prefix = owl.